 Within the inner walls of the castle were beautiful gardens, ponds and landscaping.

 After visiting the castle we stopped by the Imperial Palace.
 The Palace itself was closed on Sunday so we were only able to see the outside.
-The outside of the palace was not all that impressive.
-We had read that the inside was not impressive either.
-We were told that the true power lied with the Shoguns which is why Nijo Castle was much more ostentatious and intimidating than the lame-assed Imperial Palace.

 We had read that the park outside the Palace was a nice place to visit as well so we checked it out.

 The park was very spacious and had numerous people sleeping on park benches, but we were not really in the mood for a nice stroll in the park so we didn't stay long.
-About the only highlight of the trip to the park was when we were walking along the edge of one of the enclosed buildings.
-I was a little bored so I jumped across a little divider that separated the building from the main walkway while saying "what if I did this?"

 I took a few steps and then jumped back over.
 I was caught off guard when at that exact moment a loud siren began blaring.
 Apparently they do not appreciate it when people walk wherever.
 I was convinced that at any minute I was going to be hit in the neck with a blow dart or some kind of ninja star and I would spend the rest of my time in Japan in a holding cell where they would serve me nothing but sea urchin.